 They quickly learned that, for raising money for an enterprise like Coles imagined, the funds were in Canada—not the United States.
 In Toronto they found institutions with expertise in natural resource investing that were eager to support the project, and in the end the bulk of the start-up capital came in from Toronto, Vancouver, and New York.

 But most important to Walter Coles were the 31 Virginians who were among the first investors.
 He began to form a board of directors that included people with successful experiences in mining all over the world, as well as representatives of the families who owned the lands to be leased to the company.

 On January 16, 2007 Virginia Uranium was formed, with Walter Coles as chairman and his son, Walter Coles, Jr., as Executive Vice President.
 Norman Reynolds, who had been president of the predecessor company, Marline, brought his valuable experience to the table as a Director and as President and Chief Executive Officer.

-Investor confidence in the company has not lagged, with a total of $39 million being invested in the project since 2007.
-Much of that has been spent in additional studies of the ore body, as well as in informing Virginians and their legislators of the enormous positive impact the enterprise can have on the state and region as well as on the nation’s energy security.
+Investor confidence in the company has not lagged, with over $50 million being invested in the project since 2007.
+Much of that has been spent in additional studies of the deposit, as well as in informing Virginians and their legislators of the enormous positive impact the enterprise can have on the state and region as well as on the nation’s energy security.

 The moratorium is still in place, but efforts to develop a strong regulatory framework for uranium mining in Virginia continue and legislation to establish regulations will likely be considered in upcoming legislative sessions.